nextgis/docs_ngweb/source/layers.rst

 Using WMS service connection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 NextGIS Web acts as a WMS server.
 Any WMS layes could be added to a software that supports WMS layers.
-You need to know WMS service URL.
-You can get in on WMS service page.
+You need to know the WMS service URL.
+You can get in on the WMS service page.
 The link may look like this:

 .. code:: html

    https://demo.nextgis.com/api/resource/4817/wms?

-To use WMS service through GDAL utilities you need to create an XML file for required layer.
+To use WMS service through GDAL utilities you need to create an XML file for the required layer.
-Enter these parameters to ServerUrl string in example below.
+Enter these parameters to the ServerUrl string in example below.
 The rest remains unchanged.

 .. code:: xml